googleapis/google-cloud-ruby/google-cloud-developer_connect/README.md

 # Ruby Client for the Developer Connect API

-Connect third-party source code management to Google.
+Connect third-party source code management to Google

-Developer Connect streamlines integration with third-party source code management platforms by simplifying authentication, authorization, and networking configuration.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-developer_connect-v*`.